Kendo UI Docs

 </ul>

-If you want to add only one or two custom icons, specify them with their respective classes (.km- + data-icon name):
+If you want to add only one or two custom icons, specify them with their respective classes—.km- and the data-icon name, as shown in the example below.

 .km-root .km-pane .km-view .km-question {